bahrunnur/drivendata-women-healthcare/README.md

 # Solution for DrivenData "Modeling Women's Health Care Decisions"
 This is my solution for that challenge.
 I ranked at **#14** with score of `0.2547` for public dataset, and got `0.2595` for private dataset.

-There is explanation embedded in the code, but soon I will publish my complete approaches.
+Read my approaches here: [http://bahrunnur.svbtle.com/modeling-womens-health-care-decisions](http://bahrunnur.svbtle.com/modeling-womens-health-care-decisions)

 ## Requirements
 - Numpy